-- Butterfly valves are suitable for control purposes with linear flow characteristics between 300 and 700 of opening.
+- Butterfly valves are suitable for control purposes with linear flow characteristics between 300 and 700 openings.

 Disadvantages of Butterfly valve

-However, there are few disadvantages of a butterfly valve as listed below
+However, there are a few disadvantages of a butterfly valve as listed below

 - Throttling service is limited to low differential pressure